antixenoinitiative/axiwiki/Spire-Operations.md

 -   **Support** - A ship with a large hold full of limpets and a repair limpet controller is always welcome at a spire site.
 There is also a limited role for a ship with conconrdant and regeneration sequence lasers, as shielded builds are not common at spire sites.

-> Please see our [thargoids](/en/builds) page for a more in-depth explanation spire combat builds.
+> Please see our [recommended builds](/en/builds) page for a more in-depth explanation of suggested spire combat builds.